parrt/msds692/hw/search.md

     If the bucket for key already has a (key,value) pair with that key, then replace the tuple with the new (key,value).
     Make sure that you are only adding (key,value) associations to the buckets.
     The type(value) can be anything.
-Could be a set, list, number, string, anything!
+Could be a set, list, number, string, or anything!
     """
 ```